 The Queering University programme supports staff and students at Warwick to develop, implement, share and sustain queer pedagogies and perspectives.
 It encourages teaching & learning, pastoral, and other practices that are inclusive of trans and LGBTQUIA+ people, and improves understanding in the classroom and wider university settings.

 What does the programme hope to achieve?

-The programme hopes to embed & centre queer perspectives, with the goal of understanding and improving the student experience and dismantling barriers that hinder community, belonging, attainment, continuation, completion, and academic progression.
+The programme hopes to embed & centre queer perspectives, with the goal of understanding and improving the student and staff experience and dismantling barriers that hinder community, belonging, achievement, attainment, continuation, completion, and progression.

 The University community has determined a collective vision of success for the programme.
 The programme is currently in its second phase.